Jarek-K/FindingPathsFast/README.md

 I checked for memory leaks with visual leak detector for vs, it seems to work fine.
 I wasn't able to use valgrind cause I made this in visual c++ and for some reason g++ cannot read it.
 In general performance should be good, I didn't do anything special for multithreaded environment, I think this is light enough for one thread

-according to my time tracker it took my 8h to make this.
+according to my time tracker it took me 8h to make this.
 Is this way to much?
 In my defense I didn't use c++ for a while, so I was a bit slow at the start